prestsoftware/prest/docs/src/index.rst

 **Introduction**
 ----------------

-Prest is a powerful, user-friendly and free deskop application for computational revealed preference analysis.
+Prest is a free and user-friendly deskop application for computational revealed preference analysis.
 It allows for processing choice datasets that economists, psychologists and consumer/marketing researchers often generate through experiments, market studies or surveys.

 **Downloads**
 -------------
 	* Prest |version| for Windows
-	* Prest |version| for Mac
 	* Prest |version| for Linux
 	* The Prest source code is written in `Rust <https://www.rust-lang.org/>`_ (core) and `Python <https://www.python.org/>`_ (GUI), and can be downloaded from https://github.com/prestsoftware